patrickswijgman/stuff/presentations/resgate.md

 - a standard way to implement services
 - a way to implement endpoints
-- a way to handle auth
+- a way to handle authentication
 - a way to handle access

 ---